 My fav thing: Loved the paintbrush big time!
 Lots of control.

-Least fav thing: Maybe the polish.
+My least fav thing: Maybe the polish.
 Easy to use but smells strong.
 Wonder if there’s another type that’s friendlier on the nose.

 *Please note: I’m not affiliated with Bunnings or any of the products mentioned.